How much tax do I have to pay?

 3. Additional Stamp Duty (ASD)

-Additional stamp duty is payable on certain items e.g., chicken and most chicken parts, pork and some pork products, beef and some beef products; some aluminium products, alcoholic beverages, and cigarettes.
+Additional stamp duty is payable on certain items e.g., chicken and most chicken parts, pork and some pork products, beef and some beef products; some aluminum products, alcoholic beverages, and cigarettes.

 4. General Consumption Tax (GCT) and Special Consumption Tax (SCT)